chrix95/aureole/README.md

 ```

 ### Available endpoints and payload
-- Returns an array of books from IceAndFire API and returns an empty array of no result found <br>
+- Returns an array of books from IceAndFire API and returns an empty array of no result found.
+Also you cacn use the name query parameter to search for a book on IceAndFire API <br>
 ```
 GET http://localhost:3001/api/external-books?name=:nameOfABook
 ```